-Any questions or calls concerning discipline should be directed to the appropriate grade level principal.
+Any questions or calls concerning discipline should be directed to the Assistant Disciplinary Principal.
 The following guidelines will be used for less serious violations:

 - 1. Warnings to students regarding their actions - 2.
 Note to parents - 3.
 Phone calls to parents immediately - 4.
 Parent-Teacher conference with student present - 5.
 Parent-Teacher-Student Discipline Director conference